The Latest: Iran deploys 2 warships to Gulf of Aden

 Piracy is a major concern in the Gulf of Aden, located between the Arabian Peninsula and Africa, and ships must pass through it when transiting the Suez Canal.

-Iranian state TV said Monday that the Sahand, built in 2012, carries surface to surface missiles, air defense systems and torpedoes, while the Kharg has a helicopter pad and serves in a logistical role.
+Iranian state TV said Monday that the destroyer Sahand carries surface-to-surface missiles, air defense systems and torpedoes, while the Kharg has a helicopter pad and serves in a logistical role.

 The move comes amid a growing confrontation between Iran and the West.
 Iran still holds a British-flagged tanker seized in July the Persian Gulf after a supertanker carrying Iranian oil was detained off Gibraltar, a British overseas territory.